 So my gift you to you this football season is a sneak peak at a few of my favorite places to grab some wings in Boston.
-But, keep in mind that this is a highly biased list based largely on neighborhoods I live in or frequent.
+But, keep in mind that this is a highly biased list based largely on neighborhoods in Boston I live in or frequent.
 So if your favorite spot isn’t on here (by all means) please feel free to send me it and I will research accordingly.
 But please refrain from sending me any breaded wings (sorry Hooters) or Buffs Pub in Newton (they get plenty of press).

 The Pub – Ball Square on the corner of Broadway and Boston Ave: Hands down my favorite wings in Boston.
 Nestled in Somerville’s Ball Square, The Pub is everything you want from your local watering hole.
 Don’t be fooled by the simplicity of the name (or their apparent lack of existence online) as this place punches well above its weight.
 The Pub boasts friendly staff, big TVs, a juke box, and a highly competitive Foosball table.
 Oh, and those wings.
 They are deep fried, tossed in buffalo sauce and then finished off on the grill.
 Perfect char grill crisp on the outside while maintaining a juicy plumb core.
 These wings are so good sometimes the Lenox team goes all the way there for an office lunch.
 Trust me, give them a try.